Azure/azure-sdk/docs/java/design.md

 ## Authentication

-Azure services use different kinds of authentication schemes to allow clients to access the service.
+Azure services use a variety of different authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
 Authentication policies use the data provided by a credential to authenticate requests to the service.

+Primarily, all Azure services should support Azure Active Directory OAuth token authentication, and all clients of services that support Azure Active Directory OAuth token authentication must support authenticating requests in this manner.

+{% include requirement/MUST id="java-auth-fluent-builder" %} provide service client fluent builder APIs that accepts an instance of the appropriate azure-core credential abstraction, namely `TokenCredential`, `BasicAuthenticationCredential`, or `AzureKeyCredential`.

+{% include requirement/MUSTNOT id="auth-client-no-token-persistence" %} persist, cache, or reuse tokens beyond the validity period of the given token.
+If any caching is implemented, the token credential must be given the opportunity to refresh before it expires.

+{% include requirement/MUST id="java-auth-use-core" %} use authentication policy implementations from the Azure Core library where available.

+{% include requirement/MUST id="java-auth-reserve-when-not-suported" %} reserve the API surface needed for TokenCredential authentication, in the rare case that a service does not yet support Azure Active Directory authentication.

+In addition to Azure Active Directory OAuth, services may provide custom authentication schemes.
+In this case the following guidelines apply.

-{% include requirement/MUST id="java-auth-support" %} support all authentication techniques that the service supports.
+{% include requirement/MUST id="java-auth-support" %} support all authentication schemes that the service supports.

+{% include requirement/MUST id="java-auth-provide-credential-types" %} define a public custom credential type which enables clients to authenticate requests using the custom scheme.

+{% include requirement/SHOULDNOT id="java-auth-credential-type-base" %} define custom credential types extending or implementing the TokenCredential abstraction from Azure Core.
+This is especially true in type safe languages where extending or implementing this abstraction would break the type safety of other service clients, allowing users to instantiate them with the custom credential of the wrong service.

-{% include requirement/MUST id="java-auth-azurecore" %} use credential and authentication policy implementations from the Azure Core library where available.
+{% include requirement/MUST id="java-auth-credential-type-placement" %} define custom credential types in the same namespace and package as the client, or in a service group namespace and shared package, not in Azure Core or Azure Identity.

+{% include requirement/MUST id="java-auth-credential-type-prefix" %} prepend custom credential type names with the service name or service group name to provide clear context to its intended scope and usage.

-{% include requirement/MUST id="java-auth-credentials" %} provide credential types that can be used to fetch all data needed to authenticate a request to the service.
-If using a service-specific credential type, the implementation must be non-blocking and atomic.
+{% include requirement/MUST id="java-auth-credential-type-suffix" %} append Credential to the end of the custom credential type name.
+Note this must be singular not plural.

+{% include requirement/MUST id="java-auth-provide-credential-constructor" %} define a constructor or factory for the custom credential type which takes in ALL data needed for the custom authentication protocol.

+{% include requirement/MUST id="java-auth-provide-update-method" %} define an update method which accepts all mutable credential data, and updates the credential in an atomic, thread safe manner.

+{% include requirement/MUSTNOT id="java-auth-credential-set-properties" %} define public settable properties or fields which allow users to update the authentication data directly in a non-atomic manner.

+{% include requirement/SHOULDNOT id="java-auth-credential-get-properties" %} define public properties or fields which allow users to access the authentication data directly.
+They are most often not needed by end users, and are difficult to use in a thread safe manner.
+In the case that exposing the authentication data is necessary, all the data needed to authenticate requests should be returned from a single API which guarantees the data returned is in a consistent state.

-{% include requirement/MUST id="java-auth-fluent-builder" %} provide service client fluent builder APIs that accept all supported authentication credentials.
+{% include requirement/MUST id="java-auth-provide-client-constructor" %} provide service client constructors or factories that accept all supported credential types.

-A connection string is a combination of an endpoint, credential data, and other options used to simplify service client configuration.
-Client libraries may support a connection string __ONLY IF__ the service provides it via the portal or other tooling.
-Connection strings are easily integrated into an application by copy/paste from the portal.
-However, credentials within a connection string can't be rotated within a running process.
-Their use should be discouraged in production apps.
+Client libraries may support providing credential data via a connection string __ONLY IF__ the service provides a connection string to users via the portal or other tooling.
+Connection strings are generally good for getting started as they are easily integrated into an application by copy/paste from the portal.
+However, connection strings are considered a lesser form of authentication because the credentials cannot be rotated within a running process.

 {% include requirement/MUSTNOT id="java-auth-connection-strings" %} support constructing a service client with a connection string unless such connection string is available within tooling (for copy/paste operations).